 Scheduling our vacations around holiday schedules means peak flight costs.
-With Mitch travelling frequently for work, annually we usually have enough miles to get one of the more expensive flights home at no cost.
+With Mitch travelling frequently for work, once a year we usually have enough miles to get one of the more expensive flights home at no cost.
 Monitor sites for promotions offering bonus sign up miles.

 - We both have the Platinum Delta Sky Miles credit card.
 We started with a Gold Sky Miles Card, the $95 annual fee is waived the first year, and upgraded to the Platinum Sky Miles Card with a $195 annual fee.
 We can transfer miles to each other if we don’t have quite enough and take advantage of the companion flights to fly domestically.

 - A month ago I began using the Chase Sapphire Preferred Card, but haven’t had it long enough to utilize the perks yet.
 The $95 annual fee is waived the first year.

 8. Research: Are Your “Must See” Restaurants or Bars Must See?

 We love rooftop bars, but after researching prices and reviews sometimes they no longer make our must see list.
 Rather than paying the cost of lunch for one drink at a rooftop bar, we find the same view at a fraction of the price across the street at a small restaurant in high-rise.
 Also, some of these rooftop venues have transformed into chic, tourist attractions and don’t offer the local vibes we prefer.